 An NHTSA study found that electric and hybrid vehicles were involved in a disproportionate number of accidents involving pedestrians, compared to gas-powered vehicles.
 A separate study found that electric cars were dangerous for visually impaired pedestrians.

 If you or someone you know has been hurt by a hybrid or electric car, meet with a Clayton County auto accident lawyer.
-Call the Law Offices of Shane Smith to schedule a free legal consultation.
+Call the Shane Smith Law to schedule a free legal consultation.